 How To Find The Y Intercept In Point Slope Form

 Finding the y-intercept when you're working with the point-slope form of a linear equation might seem a bit tricky at first.
-The point-slope form is designed to highlight a specific point on the line and its slope, not necessarily where the line crosses the y-axis.
-However, with a little algebraic manipulation, it’s straightforward to convert the point-slope form into a more familiar format, like slope-intercept form, which readily reveals the y-intercept.
+Because of that, the point-slope form is designed to highlight a specific point on the line and its slope, not necessarily where the line crosses the y-axis.
+On the flip side, with a little algebraic manipulation, it’s straightforward to convert the point-slope form into a more familiar format, like slope-intercept form, which readily reveals the y-intercept.
 This article will guide you through the process step-by-step, ensuring you understand not only how to find the y-intercept but also why the method works.

 Understanding Point-Slope Form